adrianblakey/slot-car-ecom/README.md

 # Adrian and Richard's (AART's) Slot Car eCom

-This repo contains a KiCad design, built binaries (bootloader and firmware) and help for a slot car brushless motor electronic commutator or "eCom", also known as an Electronic Speed Controller (ESC).
+This repo contains a [KiCad](https://www.kicad.org/)design, built binaries (bootloader and firmware) and help for a slot car brushless motor electronic commutator or "eCom", also known as an Electronic Speed Controller (ESC).

 Please note this is a prototype design and is being manufactured.
 It has yet to be tested.
 Once it is, the information in this repository shall be updated to reflect that change in development status.